From Clawdbot to a Movement

 The Security Problem Nobody Wants to Discuss

-Here is the part that should worry B2B leaders: OpenClaw grew so fast that security lagged behind functionality.
+Here's the part that should worry B2B leaders: OpenClaw grew so fast that security lagged behind functionality.

 For a B2B company handling customer data, sales intelligence, or financial metrics, this is a real risk.
 An unconstrained agent with access to your CRM can read, write, and delete records without governance.